Self-reflection on the future teaching and learning advancements that I would like to “champion”

 Another aspect is the use of ICT Software such as Cartoon Story Maker to assist with the cognitive development in Mathematics, Science and Languages.
 I am busy with research in this domain as I am of the opinion that when learners and/or students design cartoons based on science, maths and language aspects which their peers could use, not only the users will benefit, but the designers will to.
 In the plenary keynote section, I have indicated that me ideas regarding this is paying dividends, as I have been invited to share my thinking behind this internationally.

 Since March 2014, we have championed a virtual online Science classroom with a school in Paterson.
-Dr Jeff Illsley (retired) conduct lessons online to learners at Peterson from his home in Port Elizabeth.
+Dr Jeff Illsley (retired) conduct lessons online to learners at Paterson from his home in Port Elizabeth.
 We hope to roll this out to more schools and embark on research related to this.

 Another aspect is the Khan Academy and its videos for Mathematics.
 This is another possible Maths innovation that we would like to implement in schools where mathematics seems to be problematic.
 Currently from April 2019, we are using Raspberry PI in six schools to provide learners access to Mathematics videos, exam papers, memos and other materials as resources.